bbilger/jrestless/README.md

 * _Gateway functions_
   * AWS API Gateway has a timeout of 30 seconds
   * Multiple headers with same name are not supported

+### Fn Project

+* At the moment [Fn Project](http://fnproject.io/) does not support wildcards in routes, see https://github.com/fnproject/fn-jrestless-example#question-what-about-binding-variables-from-path-params

 ## Release History
 [CHANGELOG](CHANGELOG.md)